esac-ic/esac.nl/readme.md

 >If you have a tue laptop the default hostname should look something like "S12345678.campus.tue.nl" and you don't need to change anything.
 >Elsewise you need to make sure the hostname looks like "something.something".
 This way you won't actually be able to receive emails to the lists, but this shouldn't be an issue for local testing.

-14. Run `nano /etc/postfix/main.cf` and add the following lines to the bottom of the file
+14. Run `sudo nano /etc/postfix/main.cf` and add the following lines to the bottom of the file
 ```

 unknown_local_recipient_reject_code = 550